carrasquel/flask-taskx/docs/index.rst

     app.run()

-On the other hand, if you are planning to run the `Flask`_ application services in a different machine than `Flask-TaskWorker`, the choice in this case is to use an instance of `BlockingTaskWorker`, this will block the `Flask`_ application to start serving.
+On the other hand, if you are planning to run the `Flask`_ application services in a different machine than `Flask-TaskX`, the choice in this case is to use an instance of `BlockingTaskWorker`, this will block the `Flask`_ application to start serving.

 `Flask`_ application machine::